circuitsurfers-robotics/.github/profile/README.md

 # 🌊🤖 Welcome to Circuit Surfers!

-Welcome to the official repository of Circuit Surfers, our VEX Robotics team!
+Welcome to the official repository of Circuit Surfers, a high school VEX V5 Robotics team based in Fremont, California!
 We are a passionate group of innovators, builders, programmers, and problem-solvers who ride the wave of technology and push the limits of robotics design.

 # 🚀 About Us